Spaghetti and Meatballs Recipe: Gluten-Free Friendly, and Kids-Friendly!

 Spaghetti and Meatballs Recipe

-We all used to pile into my mother-in-law’s small apartment for her famed dish and always lied to her that somehow ours didn’t come out as good as hers: Anything to have her make a vat of it, which would disappear in minutes.
+Spaghetti and meatballs is one of the best comfort foods, for kids big and small.
+Who doesn’t love spaghetti and meatballs?
+We all used to pile into my mother-in-law’s small apartment for her famous spaghetti and meatballs, and always lied to her that somehow ours didn’t come out as good as hers: Anything to have her make a vat of it, which would disappear in minutes.
 All the children in our family still clamor for it and feed it to their own children.
 So what was my mother-in-law’s secret ingredient besides being so lovely and fun that we used to invade her house regularly?
 Cranberry sauce, that’s what!
 You will find very good brands in health food stores, minimally processed, with none of the offending corn syrup.

 Do not hesitate to experiment with low- or no-gluten noodles such as rice, soba, quinoa noodles, as I do: delicious and much gentler on your system!
 You will be able to have pasta more often.
 It’s been years since I last had wheat noodles, and I don’t miss anything about them one bit, least of all the bloating and discomfort that used to follow each white pasta meal as surely as night follows day.